komejo/addit/README.md

 addit
 =====

 A simple Drupal module to add numbers, done mostly to familiarize myself with the Drupal Form API.

+Built for Drupal 7, features a default From API method with validation and default message results, and a JavaScript enhancement that prevents page relaod.